SummaryRead the full fact sheet

 - dilutional hyponatremia – when the user 'drowns' their brain by drinking too much water.

 In an emergency, call for help

-If someone you are with overdoses or has an adverse reaction while using ecstasy, dial triple zero (000) to call an ambulance immediately.
-A quick response can save the person’s life.
+If you suspect an overdose or severe reaction while using ecstasy, dial triple zero (000) to call an ambulance immediately.
+A quick response can save someone’s life.

-There has been little research on the long-term health hazards of taking ecstasy.
-Studies suggest that some of the problems may include:
+There has been little research on the long-term effects of taking ecstasy.
+Studies suggest that problems may include:

 - liver damage